NaimJamalludin/ThesisList/README.md

 # Thesis List

-Extract University of Malaya Theses and Dissertations from Faculty of Computer Science and Information Technology - [Thesis List](data/CompScience.txt)
+Extract University of Malaya Thesis and Dissertations - [Thesis List](Data)

 ## Motivation

-To gain some idea for my theses topic
+To gain some idea for my thesis topic

 ## Getting Started